chouaibhm/OSINT-2/README.md

 # Disclaimer
-* Most of the focus will be on people and org osint
+* Most of the focus will be on people and org osint tools / research
-* collection of my favorites & my own stuff and techniques for osint
+* collection of my favorites & my own stuff and techniques
 * still in dev ;^)

 # OSINT Lists Compilations